ARM-software/armnn/BuildGuideCrossCompilation.md

 ## Introduction
 These are the step by step instructions on Cross-Compiling Arm NN under an x86_64 system to target an Arm64 system.
 This build flow has been tested with Ubuntu 16.04.
-The instructions assume you are using a bash shell and show how to build the Arm NN core library, Boost, Protobuf, Caffe, Tensorflow, Tflite, Flatbuffer and Compute Libraries.
+The instructions assume you are using a bash shell and show how to build the Arm NN core library, Boost, Protobuf, Tflite, Flatbuffer and Compute Libraries.
 Start by creating a directory to contain all components:

 '''